-Example 1: Evelyn has two Friends at a Problem.
-One of them is 7 with 2 power, the other is 8 with 2 power.
-The Problem's requirements are (), so she can confront the Problem and score a point.
+Example 1: Emily has two Friends at a Problem.
+One of them is with 2 power, the other is with 2 power.
+The Problem's requirements are so she can confront the Problem and score a point.

-Example 2: Later Evelyn has those two Friends at a different Problem.
-The Problem's requirements are 100 and 100, so again she can confront the Problem and score a point.
+Example 2: Later Emily has those two Friends at a different Problem.
+The Problem's requirements are and sore a goint.